-Bialty automatically adds ALT TEXTs to your images from page/article/product titles (with Woocommerce for online store) or Yoast’s Focus Keywords, separately or combined (depending on your needs).
-BIALTY also allows, via a Post META Box, manual customization on your pages, with the use of ALT TEXTs other than those used with Yoast or page titles.
+Bialty automatically adds ALT TEXTs to your images from page/article/product titles (with Woocommerce for online shops) or Yoast’s Focus Keywords, either separately or combined (depending on your needs).
+BIALTY also allows, through a Post META Box, manual customization on your pages, using ALT TEXTs different from those used with Yoast or Rank Math or page titles.

-BIALTY works in automatic mode.
-Once installed, it will be active on all pages of your site, retroactively and for future content.
-You no longer have to think about your Alt Texts.
+BIALTY operates in automatic mode.
+Once installed, it will be active on all pages of your site, both retroactively and for future content.
+You no longer need to worry about your Alt Texts.

-También compatible con: TinyMCE, Page Builder de SiteOrigin, Elementor Page Builder, Gutenberg y más…
+It’s also compatible with: TinyMCE, Page Builder by SiteOrigin, Elementor Page Builder, Gutenberg and more…

 DISPONIBLE EN 6 IDIOMAS